CSCI310Team5/SampleFit/README.md

 To learn more about Swift, check out [The Swift Programming Language Guide](https://docs.swift.org/swift-book/GuidedTour/GuidedTour.html).
 A Swift Tour section can quickly ramp you up on core language features, and the Language Guide section describes language syntax in details.

 ### Writing user interfaces:
 This app uses SwiftUI as the UI framework.
-If you are familar with React, SwiftUI can be a easier to pick up.
+If you are familar with React, SwiftUI can be easier to pick up.
 To learn more about SwiftUI, check out [SwiftUI Tutorials](https://developer.apple.com/tutorials/swiftui/) and [iOS App Dev with SwiftUI](https://developer.apple.com/tutorials/app-dev-training)

-You can also use UIKit and Storyboard to create user interface for an iOS app since UIKit and SwiftUI can be intergrated in the same app.
+You can also use UIKit and Storyboard to create user interface for an iOS app.
 However, implementing complex interfaces can be more challenging with UIKit.
-Integration work will also need to be done in the end.
+Integrating UIKit interfaces into the app will require some work.
 To develop user interface in UIKit, check out tutorials on UIKit, Storyboard, and AutoLayout.